kenniyu/thetainvesting/source/_posts/2017-02-27-what-type-of-trader-should-i-be.markdown

 If you have any questions and are still confused as to what type of time frame best suits you, feel free to leave a comment at the bottom of the page, and we'll get back to you!

 Cheers!

+If you're interested in more ideas like this, [follow us on Twitter](https://twitter.com/theta_positive "Follow @thetatrades on Twitter") or [Facebook](https://facebook.com/thetatrades "Follow @thetatrades on Facebook") to receive our tweets and posts in real time!
+And if you haven't yet, subscribe to our email listing below to receive special email alerts as well.

+{% include post/mailchimp.html %}